kavin-sewmina/kavin-sewmina/README.md

         ];
     }

-    public function getPassion(): string
+    public function getMyPassion(): string
     {
-        return 'My passion for software is inventing new concepts and bringing them to life through beautiful interfaces.
-I put a lot of thought into the user experience, architecture, and code quality of the products I create.';
+        return 'My passion for software is inventing new concepts and bringing them to life through beautiful interfaces'.;
     }
 }
 ```

-- 💬 Ask me about anything <a href="mailto: kavinsewmina@gmail.com">here</a>, I am happy to help;
+💬 Ask me about anything <a href="mailto: kavinsewmina@gmail.com">here</a>, I am happy to help;

 <h4>Languages and Tools:</h4>